RatJuggler/jhipster-monolith-dinosaurs/README.md

     gcloud container clusters create jhipster-dinosaurs --machine-type=n1-standard-1 --scopes cloud-platform
     - This generates a kubectl context gcloud container clusters get-credentials jhipster-dinosaurs

+## Pivotal (Cloud Foundry)

+A Cloud Foundry deployment was tested but is no longer available.

+The deployment was created and deployed using the following commands:

+    jhipster cloudfoundry  (Database: cleardb, Plan: spark; the resulting manifest was saved for future deployments) mvn package -Pprod-DskipTests
+    cf push -f ./src/main/cloudfoundry/manifest.yml -t 120 -p target/dinosaurs.war

 ## Attributions